 All graduate programs at Niagara University are accredited by the Middle States Commission on Higher Education, 3624 Market St., 2nd Floor West, Philadelphia, PA 19104.
 These programs are registered by the Board of Regents of the University of the State of New York to confer the degrees listed under the degree program section.
-In addition, the MBA program has been accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
-All of the master's-level programs offered by the Graduate Division of Education, with the exception of clinical mental health, are accredited by The National Council for Accreditation of Teacher Education (NCATE).
-The Graduate Division of Education has Ministerial Consent to offer the post-baccalaureate (B.P.S.) and graduate education program (Educational Leadership) at selected sites in the province of Ontario,
+In addition, the MBA program has been accredited by AACSB International - The Association to Advance Collegiate Schools of Business.are accredited by the Council of the Accreditation of Educator Preparation (CAEP).
+The Clinical Mental Health program is accredited by the Council for the Accreditation for Counseling and Related Educational Programs (CACREP).
+The Graduate Division of Education has Ministerial Consent to offer the postbaccalaureate (B.P.S.) and graduate education program (Educational Leadership) at selected sites in the province of Ontario,